erwan2212/NTHASH-FPC/README.md

 <b>setntlm</b> on the other hand should always work and allow one to bypass password policy.  <br/>

 <b>dumpsam</b> will temporarily patch a module in lsass to be able to dump your SAM ntlm hashes (need to cover/test as many windows version as possible). <br/>

+<b>runastoken</b> can be used to run a process under a system account. <br/>
+Once under a system account, you can also "steal" a token from trustedinstaller (net start trustedinstaller before hand. <br/>
+With a trustedinstaller token, you can perform actions like stop windefend (or kill the process). <br/>

+<b>runaschild/b> can be used to run a process as a child of another existing/parent process. <br/>

 todo:
 -decrypt sam hashes online (rather than patching lsass) and offline